hazelcast/hazelcast-reference-manual/src/Queue.md

 }
 ```

 FIFO ordering will apply to all queue operations across the cluster.
-User objects (such as `MyTask` in the example above) that are enqueued or dequeued have to be `Serializable`.
+The user objects (such as `MyTask` in the example above) that are enqueued or dequeued have to be `Serializable`.

 Hazelcast distributed queue performs no batching while iterating over the queue.
 All items will be copied locally and iteration will occur locally.

-Hazelcast distributed queue uses `ItemListener` to listen to events which occur when items are added to and removed from the Queue.
+Hazelcast distributed queue uses `ItemListener` to listen to the events which occur when items are added to and removed from the queue.
 Please refer to the [Listening for Item Events section](#listening-for-item-events) for information on how to create an item listener class and register it.